Ian Happ Player Props: Cubs vs. Padres

-The Chicago Cubs, including Ian Happ (.200 batting average in his past 10 games), take on starter Yu Darvish and the San Diego Padres at PETCO Park, Saturday at 10:10 PM ET.
+The Chicago Cubs, including Ian Happ (.194 batting average in his past 10 games), take on starting pitcher Ryan Weathers and the San Diego Padres at PETCO Park, Sunday at 5:30 PM ET.

-In his last game he had a hitless performance (0-for-4 with an RBI) against the Padres.
+In his previous game he had a hitless showing (0-for-4) against the Padres.

 Ian Happ Game Info & Props vs. the Padres